-Independent Investigation is based on field work carried out at A Level.
+Independent Investigation is based on students independent field work carried out at A Level, to create a written report of 3000-4000 words.

-Advanced Level Geography is a highly regarded academic discipline and valuable entry qualification to many higher education and degree courses.
+A Level Geography is a highly regarded academic discipline and valuable entry qualification to many higher education and degree courses.
 It combines well with other subjects such as Biology, Mathematics, Economics, History, Politics, Physics and Sociology.
 Furthermore, it can be useful in a host of jobs, for example Land Management and Conservation, Town and Country Planning, Environmental Management and the Professional Services.

-If you require further information, please contact Miss Jackson-Smith (Head of Geography) at cjackson-smith@vynersschool.org.uk
+If you require further information, please contact Mr Heath (Head of Geography) at RHeath@vynersschool.org.uk.